 In 2007, Ashley Gordon was nearing graduation at the University of North Carolina at Chapel Hill and had no idea what she was going to do.
-With a double major in math and biology, she planned to move back in with her parents and support herself with babysitting jobs until she could find real work.
+With a double major in math and biology, she planned to move back in with her parents and support herself with babysitting jobs until she could find a real work.
 But in her senior year she came across an AmeriCorps booth at a career fair and was immediately intrigued.
 “I thought, this is something I’d like to do … and it’s doing something productive with your life.
 It’s not like I was going to take a year off and just watch TV.”

 So, many college graduates are looking to options like internships, volunteering, and service programs to fill their time.

-AmeriCorps, the government service program established in 1993 by President Clinton, dispatches thousands of volunteers across the country in fields like education, disaster relief, park beautification, and infrastructure projects in return for a small stipend and modest living allowance.
+AmeriCorps, the government service program established in 1993 by President Clinton, dispatches thousands of volunteers across the country in fields like education, disaster relief, park beautification, and infrastructure projects for a small stipend and modest living allowance.
 In 2009 it saw online applications triple.
-AmeriCorps currently receives more than 530,000 applications for just over 80,000 spots, a 15 percent acceptance rate.
-Teach for America, which employs recent grads for two-year terms in inner-city schools, is even tighter, with 47,000 college grads vying for a mere 4,600 positions, according to Propper.
-The Peace Corps had a 16 percent jump in applications in 2008 and an additional 18 percent increase in 2009.
+AmeriCorps currently receive more than 530,000 applications for just over 80,000 spots, a 15 percent acceptance rate.
+Teach for America, which employs recent grads for two-year terms in inner-city schools, is even tighter, with 47,000 college grads vying for a mere 4,600 positions, according to Peppers.
+The Peace Corps saw a 16 percent jump in applications in 2008 and an additional 18 percent increase in 2009.
 “Volunteering, especially for young labor market entrants, is a great way for workers to gain skills, do something valuable, and wait out the recession," says Yale University labor economist Lisa B. Kahn.

 "Searching for jobs in recessions is very damaging to your long-term labor market experiences," says Kahn.
 "It is possible that people would be better off sitting on the sidelines until the economy recovers.
 But that looks very bad on a resume.
 Employers like to see workers doing something.”

-“The future of our nation depends on the soldier at Fort Carson,” Obama told a crowd at the University of Colorado, Colorado Springs in July 2008, “but it also depends on the teacher in East L.A., the nurse in Appalachia, the after-school worker in New Orleans, the Peace Corps volunteer in Africa, and the Foreign Service officer in Indonesia.
+“The future of our nation depends on the soldier at Fort Carson,” Obama told a crowd at the University of Colorado, Colorado Springs in July 2008, “but it also depends on the teacher in East L.A, the nurse in Appalachia, the after-school worker in New Orleans, the Peace Corps volunteer in Africa, and the Foreign Service officer in Indonesia.
 Americans have shown that they want to step up, but we're not keeping pace with the demand of those who want to serve.”

 Now, however, there is a backlash against such lofty ideals.
 Although the Senate’s 2009 Serve America Act passed easily, the growing debt crisis and language suggesting mandatory service in a 2009 House proposal called the Generations Invigorating Volunteerism and Education Act (the GIVE Act) have sparked criticism and proposals to slash AmeriCorps’ budget.